syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/template-editing.md

 ### Render editors as components

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid provides a powerful feature enabling dynamic rendering of Syncfusion<sup style="font-size:70%">&reg;</sup> EJ2 controls as form editors during the editing process.
+The Angular Data Grid provides a powerful feature enabling dynamic rendering of Syncfusion<sup style="font-size:70%">&reg;</sup> EJ2 controls as form editors during the editing process.
 This functionality delivers feature-rich controls for data entry within the edit form.

 To achieve this by utilizing the [actionComplete](https://ej2.syncfusion.com/angular/documentation/api/grid#actioncomplete) event of the Grid and specifying `requestType` as `beginEdit` or `add`.